Skip to main content

 Creating Trusts and Handling Costs

 You may also want to consider creating a living trust.
-Trusts are flexible accounts that pool together assets managed by an appointed trustee.
+Trusts are flexible accounts that pool assets and are managed by an appointed trustee.
 You can specify how things should be done and appoint someone you trust to manage it as the trustee.

 Your loved one can make decisions about their body after death.
-Having clear afterlife wishes takes some pressure off the family and provides peace of mind that they honored their loved one.
+Knowing exactly what your loved one wants for their final arrangements takes some pressure off the family and provides peace of mind.

 There are costs involved with funerals, celebration of life ceremonies, burial, and the paperwork and processes after someone passes away.
 Discussing how these costs are handled before a loss is helpful.